zond/diplicity/README.md

 To run it locally

 1. Clone this repo.
-2. Run `go get ./...` in the root directory.
+2. Run `go get -v ./...` in the root directory.
 3. Install the [App Engine SDK for Go](https://cloud.google.com/appengine/docs/go/download).
 4. Run `goapp serve` in the `app` directory.